Javanese calendar: Wulan

 Each lunar year (taun) is divided into a series of twelve wulan/sasi or lunar months.
 Each consists of 29 or 30 days.
 This is adapted from the use of months in the Islamic calendar.
 The names of the month are given below in Javanese and Arabic which can be used interchangeably:

 Length of the last month may be 29 or 30 days, depending on whether the year is normal or a leap year (taun kabisat).

 The cycle of months is sometimes considered metaphorically to represent the cycle of human life.
 The first nine months represent gestation before birth, while the tenth month represents the human in the world, the eleventh the end of his or her existence, and the twelfth the return to where he or she came from.
 The cycle thus goes from one spark or conception (rijal) to another, traversing through the void (suwung).

 Year designation

 The Shalivahana era, which started in 78 CE and continues to be used on Bali, was used in Hindu times on Java, and for well over a century after the appearance of Islam on Java.

 When Sultan Agung adopted the Islamic lunar calendar in 1633 CE, he did not adopt the Anno Hegirae to designate those years, but instead continued the count of the Shalivahana era, which was 1555 at the time.
 As a result, the Anno Javanico does not in effect count from any time.

 Cycles of years

 Eight tahun makes up a windu.
 A single windu lasts for 81 repetitions of the wetonan cycle, or 2,835 days (about 7 years 9 months in the Gregorian calendar).
-Note that the tahun are lunar years, and of shorter length than Gregorian years.
+The tahun are lunar years, and of shorter length than Gregorian years.
 The names of the years in the cycle of windu are as follows (in krama/ngoko):